 - have a physical presence in the NT

-- must have successfully acquitted all funding - applicants with major breaches are not eligible to apply.
+- have successfully acquitted all funding

 - deliver activities that have significant arts and cultural outcomes that benefit NT artists, arts organisations and the NT arts sector.